asqm/sqpr/README.md

     q_ess <- find_questions(ess_four$id, "tv")

-That might take a while because it's downloading all of the data to your computer.
+That might take a while because it’s downloading all of the data to your computer.
 However, if you run `find_questions` (or any other API related function) once, then any repetition should be instant as it loads everything from your computer rather than downloading it again.

-Let's query further down to get questions for a specific question.
+Let’s query further down to get questions for a specific question.

     sp_tv <- q_ess[q_ess$language_iso == "spa", ]
     sp_tv